ngtrk/data-crawling/README.md

 ROBOTSTXT_OBEY = False

 ## 2. Youtube
-Crawling video info of a Youtube channel.
-Insert data to MySQL database using PyMySQL.
+Crawling video info of an Youtube channel.
+Insert collected data into MySQL database using PyMySQL.